DamienHarper/NavigationBundle/README.md

 ### Providers

-By default, NavigationBundle won't audit any entity, you have to configure which entities have to be audited.
+Credentials for providers (API tokens/keys) have to be defined in the `dh_navigation.yaml` configuration file.

 ```yaml
 // config/packages/dh_navigation.yaml